MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Upgrade Notice

-Upgrade to WordPress 6.9 and PHP 8.1+ is highly recommended!
-PHP 8.2.x is even better!
+Upgrade to WordPress 7.0 and PHP 8.3+ is highly recommended!
 No Upgrade required.
 Only if you want the new GPX-Track filtering.

 </br>